glankk/gz/USAGE.md

 -   **White:** Normal surface.

 Note that collision polygons are affected by scene lighting and fog, which can cause their appearance to be misleading.
+These effects can be disabled by turning off the **shaded** option.
 The collision view **mode** decides how collision polygons are drawn.
 The _decal_ setting will draw polygons overlaid on scene textures, but will not produce any new surfaces (note however that most emulators do not correctly emulate this behavior).
 The _surface_ setting draws collision polygons as their own surfaces, but can produce depth flickering on existing scene textures.
 Collision polygons can be configured to be completely opaque, or see-through with the **translucent** option.
 Enabling **wifreframe** will display lines around the edges of each polygon.
 The **reduced** option will reduce potential lag by only rendering collision polygons with some special property (i.e. colored polygons).
-When entering a new scene, or changing a collision view setting, the collision view must be disabled and re-enabled in order to update. **teleport slot** selects which position to save and load when using the teleportation commands (this can also be bound to a button combination, but is unbound by default).
-The bottom of the scene menu shows information about the current scene.
+When **auto update** is on, the collision view will update automatically when a collision view setting is changed, or when the collision changes.
+If turned off, the collision view must be manually disabled and re-enabled in order to update.

+The **show hitboxes** option shows simple collision bodies and damage sources and sinks.
+The **translucent** and **shaded** options are identical to the collision view options with the same names.
+Hitboxes are also color-coded by their type;

+-   **Red:** Hitboxes; deal damage.
+-   **Blue:** Hurtboxes; take damage.
+-   **White:** Bumpboxes; pushes and/or get pushed.

+It's common for objects to have multiple overlapping hitboxes of different types.

+#### 2.2.2 Free camera
+The free camera function provides full control of the game's camera.
+When enabled, the camera can be controlled with the joystick, C buttons, and Z trigger.
+These controls are disabled in the game when controlling the free camera.
+Press **lock** to disable the manual camera controls and restore the normal game controls.

+The free camera has two **mode** settings; when set to *camera*, the game's camera is physically moved, which affects the behavior of in-game objects that react to the camera's position.
+When set to *view*, only the graphical viewpoint is changed.
+The game's camera then behaves as usual and is disjoint from the user's view of the scene.

+The **behavior** setting decides how the camera moves and how the controls work;

+-   **manual:** The camera does not move by itself.
+Use the joystick to look around, and the C buttons to move.
+Hold Z to move with the joystick, look with C-left and right, and move vertically with C-up and down.
+The **distance min** and **distance max** settings do nothing.
+-   **birdseye follow:** The camera automatically looks at Link, and moves forward and backward to stay within the specified *distance*.
+Controls are the same as for *manual*.
+-   **radial follow:** The camera follows Link from a fixed viewing angle.
+It will move up, down, and sideways to keep Link in focus, and forward and backward to stay within the specified *distance*.
+Use the joystick, C-left, and C-right to rotate the viewing angle, and C-up and down to move towards and away from the focus point.
+Hold Z to swap the function of C-up and down with the vertical joystick axis.

 ### 2.3 Cheats
 This menu allows toggling the builtin cheats on and off.
 The following cheats are available:

--   **energy:** Gives full health
+-   **energy:** Gives full health.
--   **magic:** Gives full magic
+-   **magic:** Gives full magic.
 -   **_various items:_** Sets item amounts to the current capacity of that item, or to one if the capacity is zero or unlimited.
 -   **small keys:** Sets the number of small keys to one within the current